-A rich tradition of great choral music and modern musical innovations mark Chorus Austin, a non-profit community-based organization dedicated to bringing great choral works to Austin and the Central Texas area.
-Under the Chorus Austin umbrella are its two ensembles: the Austin Civic Chorus (ACC) and the Austin Vocal Arts Ensemble (AVAE).
-Each group offers a distinctive concert experience for both audience and singers under the baton of Artistic Director and Conductor Ryan Heller.
+A rich tradition of great choral music and modern musical innovations mark Chorus Austin, a non-profit community-based organization dedicated to bringing great choral works to Austin and the Central Texas area under the guidance of Artistic Director Ryan Heller.
+Within the Chorus Austin umbrella are its three ensembles: the 180-voice Symphonic Chorus, the carefully matched 40-voice Chamber Ensemble and its newest member, the 30-voice all auditioned Youth Chorus.
+Each group offers a distinctive concert experience for both audience and singers.

-Founded in 1965, The Austin Civic Chorus (ACC) is an award-winning symphonic ensemble specializing in large-scale masterworks with professional orchestras and soloists.
-ACC, which includes up to 150 amateur and professional singers selected by audition, offers a cross-section of some of the best vocal talent and musical passion in Central Texas.
+Founded in 1965 as the Austin Civic Chorus as part of Austin’s City Parks and Recreation Department, “for all Austin-area residents who like to sing,” the Symphonic Chorus has become an award-winning group specializing in large-scale masterworks with professional orchestras and soloists.
+The Symphonic Chorus, which includes up to 180 amateur and professional singers selected by audition, offers a cross-section of some of the best vocal talent and musical passion in Central Texas.

-ACC provides a strong concert season, including two major programs, its annual Sing-It-Yourself Messiah, and the wildly popular “On a Winter’s Eve” concert in December.
-The chorus has performed with the Austin Symphony Orchestra and regularly highlights the Georgetown Festival of Arts.
-ACC has been on stage at Carnegie Hall, Bass Concert Hall, Dell Hall at the Long Center for the Performing Arts, and Riverbend Centre.
-In 2010, members of Chorus Austin journeyed to China to perform as part of the 2010 World Expo.
+The Symphonic Chorus provides a strong concert season, including two major programs, its annual Sing-It-Yourself Messiah, and the wildly popular “On a Winter’s Eve” concert in December.
+The chorus has performed with the Austin Symphony Orchestra and the Georgetown Festival of Arts

 - 2012: Named one of the Top 10 Classical Musical Treasures of 2011 by Robert Faires of the Austin Chronicle for its performance of Rossini’s Petite Messe Solennelle.